Being prepared for what comes with owning a home can save you precious time, energy and money.

 Don’t find your dream home without knowing if you can afford it.

+It’s important you put your best foot forward before applying for a loan.
 Let us prepare your paperwork and Pre-Qualify you.
-It’s important you put your best foot forward before applying for a loan, we will enable you to be approved for the full amount you can afford to pay back.
+We will enable you to be approved for the full amount you can afford to pay back.
 The information you put in your loan application will greatly affect the amount you are approved for and the rates you will be paying for the life of the loan.
-Having all your paperwork organized in advance will be a big help.
+To start, having all of your paperwork organized in advance will be a big help.
 Lenders typically ask for W-2s (if you receive a paycheck), 1099s or profit and loss statements (if you’re self-employed), recent pay stubs, two years of tax returns, bank statements, student loan docs and/or credit card statements.
-We will advise during the house finding process on what you can be doing to further improve your credit scores and financial statements.
+We will guide you throughout the process regarding what you can be doing to further improve your credit scores and financial statements.

 Plan to be a little more conscious regarding your finances and spending habits.
 Most lenders view sharp swings in your savings account balance and increases in revolving debt as big red flags that could indicate you’re a high-risk borrower—which can have a negative effect on your ability to get approved or increase the interest rate on your loan.
-Stability should be your goal, so avoid major purchases and new credit card accounts, at least for the time being.
+Stability should be your goal during this time, so avoid major purchases and new credit card accounts during the awarding process of your mortgage loan.

-- Make sure the title is clear, or make your offer contingent upon title clearance
+Either make sure the title is clear or make your offer contingent upon title clearance

 The closing process is relatively simple for you.
 We’ll prepare your paperwork, the escrow company/closing agent will calculate legal fees, transfer taxes and closing costs, as well as coordinate the transfer of ownership via deed.